apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

                 name: harness-port
 ```

-The pipeline is deployed using a Kubernetes job, and the custom *SDK Harness* image is used to execute the pipeline as a module.
-The first two arguments are application specific arguments and the rest are arguments for pipeline options.
-The pipeline arguments are self-explanatory, or you can check available options in the [pipeline options source](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/options/pipeline_options.py) and [Flink Runner document](https://beam.apache.org/documentation/runners/flink/).
-Note that, to execute Python user code in the sidecar container, we set the environment type to *EXTERNAL* and environment config to *localhost:50000*.
+The pipeline is deployed using a Kubernetes job, and the custom *SDK harness* image is used to execute the pipeline as a module.
+The first two arguments are application-specific.
+The rest of the arguments are for pipeline options.
+For more information about the pipeline arguments, see the [pipeline options source](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/options/pipeline_options.py) and [Flink Runner document](https://beam.apache.org/documentation/runners/flink/).
+To execute Python user code in the sidecar container, we set the environment type to *EXTERNAL* and the environment config to *localhost:50000*.

 ```yaml
 # beam/word_len_job.yml